 - Redwood Road (North Temple to 600 North)

-The new Westside routes will start running in fall 2022 after the new bus stops are in place.
+The new Westside routes (Route 1, 205) started running in August 2022 after the new bus stops were in place.
 This new high-quality service is part of Salt Lake City’s Frequent Transit Network (FTN) bus routes—designed to provide faster connections and direct east-west service to destinations and employment centers like the University of Utah, Downtown SLC, and better connect to the regional transit system.
-Learn more in the Frequent Transit Network Bus Routes dropdown.
 Learn more in the Frequent Transit Network (FTN) dropdown.

-With the new bus routes in place, there is an opportunity to adjust the existing bus routes that currently circulate in SLC’s Westside neighborhoods.
-Salt Lake City is excited to be launching UTA On Demand rides powered by Via in the Rose Park, Fairpark, Poplar Grove, and Glendale neighborhoods!
-This new service will launch in SLC’s Westside neighborhoods on December 13, 2021.
-Later in 2022, some routes could be permanently replaced with UTA On Demand service.
+Salt Lake City and UTA launched UTA On Demand rides powered by Via in the Rose Park, Fairpark, Poplar Grove, and Glendale neighborhoods on December 13, 2021.
+Later in 2022, some routes were permanently replaced with UTA On Demand service.
 Learn more in the UTA On Demand dropdown.

 To learn more about SLC bus stop construction: